Treatment and diagnostics for abroad

 In Germany, photodynamic therapy is used to treat patients with early-stage lung cancer or reduce symptoms of the disease.
 During the procedure, a photosensitive chemical is injected into the body, which lingers in cancer cells for a longer period than in normal tissue.
 The chemical is then activated by a laser, which initiates the destruction of the tumor.
 Thus, photodynamic therapy ensures rapid removal of the malignant neoplasm without surgical incisions.

-Learn more Collapse
+Learn more Show less

 Cost treatment lung cancer abroad

-Calculate cost treatment lung cancer
+Calculate the cost of lung cancer treatment

-Expenses patients for treatmentlung cancer abroad
+Expenses patients for treatment lung cancer abroad

 Treatment reviews lung cancer abroad